Conducting research at the intersection of digital information technologies, commercial interests and health systems

 December 8, 2024

 The Health Tech and Society Lab is based at Women’s College Research Institute and the Department of Family and Community Medicine (DFCM) at the University of Toronto.
-It is supported by grants from the Social Science and Humanities Council of Canada (SSHRC) and the Office of the Privacy Commissioner of Canada (OPC) and by a partnership with the Canadian Civil Liberties Association (CCLA).
+It is supported by grants from the Social Science and Humanities Council of Canada (SSHRC).